LAMisanoob/LAMs-Tutorials/README.md

 ## VIRTUAL BOX
 Virtualisation; create a virtual computer, on a computer, using software.

-I would highly recommend using a virtual machine (VM) when learning new things.
-When I first crossed over to Linux I was reinstalling directly onto my machine reguarly to try different distros, and also because I wanted a fresh install that I hadn't yet messed with.
+Highly recommend learning to use a virtual machine (VM) being the first thing to learn.
+When first learning Linux I regularly reinstalled directly onto my machine, due to wanting to try different distros, or wanting a fresh install.
 A VM speeds the process up, and never leaves you without a machine to work on.
 I quickly learnt from my mistakes.

 Benefits:
 - Won't f your main driver if you screw something up.